 Parking Lot Crash Course Suggestions

 Below, you'll find some suggested courses and course descriptions for combating future preventable parking lot crashes.
-ITI has you covered for most types of post-crash training.
+ITI has you covered for most types of post-crash heavy duty truck driver training.
 Or better yet, use the Sentix LMS to weave these courses into your new-hire onboarding assignments before there’s an incident!

 Parking Lots: Parking lots can be just as dangerous as the open road.
 They account for as many as one in five crash claims.
 The numbers are even higher when it comes to accidents involving trucks, particularly if a company routinely delivers to retail establishments.
 Delivery drivers spend a lot of time entering, dropping off cargo, and exiting parking lots that are designed for automobiles.
 More importantly, they're designed to fit the maximum number of cars in the minimum amount of space.
 The following lesson covers factors to consider when maneuvering in a parking lot, including what to watch out for in terms of other drivers, pedestrians, safety precautions, and general "rules of the road."

 Avoiding Fixed Objects: Low speed accidents while hitting fixed objects are the most common type of collisions.
 Every day, thousands of these incidents happen, that can all be avoided by following some simple steps.
 Some of the common areas where these crashes happen are pulling into a parking space or navigating a customer yard.
 Avoiding Fixed Objects is one of the most popular courses in the PRO-TREAD heavy duty truck training library.